 His areas of research include modern religious architecture, interreligious/interfaith conceptions of sacred space, historiographies of modernism, and theories of ornament.
 His current long-term research project combines many of these areas in an effort to understand the material religion of the Second American Revolution/Founding.

-A licensed architect with a PhD in Architectural History and Theory (University of Texas at Austin, 2010), an MA in Philosophy (California State University, Long Beach, 2001), and a BArch (California State Polytechnic University, Pomona, 1990) Parker values the challenge of substantive interdisciplinary work and the tensions inherent in the relations between theory and practice.
+A licensed architect with a doctorate in architectural history and theory (University of Texas at Austin, 2010), an Master of Arts in philosophy (California State University, Long Beach, 2001), and a Bachelor of Architecture (California State Polytechnic University, Pomona, 1990) Parker values the challenge of substantive interdisciplinary work and the tensions inherent in the relations between theory and practice.
 His recent work ranges from a book chapter on typology in the context of the emerging field of “interfaith studies,” to a “public philosophy” talk on ethics and architectural form, to a general-audience essay on how the coronavirus pandemic may spur new thinking on sacred space.

 1 (802) 485-2629